 The ICS MS team, developed by Senior Vice President for Care Management and MS-certified Nurse Rachael Stacom, was created more than a decade ago to help fill that gap in care.

-Thanks to Rachael’s vision and expertise, ICS has developed close working relationships with New York City’s MS medical facilities, where ICS MS team staff work alongside the doctors who see our members with MS. This collaboration gives us the ability to expertly coordinate the services of these members, facilitating communication with their doctors, promoting adherence to treatment plans, and ensuring that they are able to get necessary services quickly as their needs change.
+Thanks to Rachael’s vision and expertise, ICS has developed close working relationships with New York City’s MS medical facilities, where ICS staff work alongside the doctors who see our members with MS. This collaboration gives us the ability to expertly coordinate the services of these members, facilitating communication with their doctors, promoting adherence to treatment plans, and helping them to get necessary services quickly as their needs change.

 That ability to respond quickly is very important because, as Dr. Krieger wrote, “With MS, a patient’s condition, and therefore his or her needs, change over time in ways that do not follow a set course.
 The condition is unpredictable and can cause disability both quickly, as in an MS relapse, and gradually, as in MS progression.